 In the early Dr. Seuss narrative The King's Stilts, the eponymous king is up every morning at five, multitasks handling important documents of state with bathing and breakfast, spends the actual working day personally supervising and inspecting every aspect of the kingdom's implausible flood protection systemnote which involves using specially trained cats to chase away birds that would otherwise eat the tree roots which are being substituted for actual levees.
 Seriously., and at five in the evening every day spends a good hour or so racing around the kingdom on bright red stilts.
 This is accepted with detached amusement by everyone except his Treacherous Advisor.

 In the Honor Harrington series of books, many of the emperors of the Andermani Empire count.
-Gustav Anderman I was a brilliant strategist and mercenary who believed he was the reincarnation of Frederick the Great and dressed like him.
-Gustav VI was quietly deposed after trying to make his prized rose bush chancellor, and was succeeded by Gustav VII, one of his sisters who had herself declared a man to stave off a nasty dynastic war between their male cousins.
+Gustav Anderman I was a brilliant strategist and mercenary who believed he was the reincarnation of Frederick the Great and insisted on language, dress code and court protocol to match.
+Gustav VI was quietly deposed after trying to make his prized rose bush chancellor, and was succeeded by Gustav VII, one of his sisters who had herself legally declared a man to stave off a nasty dynastic war between their male cousins.
 However, the family has a history of being fair and just monarchs who have slowly expanded their empire by rescuing planets in trouble.

 Shannon Foraker.
 Few other officers could forget to use "proper revolutionary titles" as much as she does and expect not to get shot, but her reputation as a "tac witch" and plucky spirit keeps her own Political Officers looking the other way.